Skip to content

 Students and employees: To access your required online training, please click HERE.

-The University of Washington is required by law to provide hazing prevention education on the signs and dangers of hazing as well as the institution’s prohibition on hazing to students, student employees, faculty, staff, volunteers, and members of the greater UW community, including family and chosen family of UW students and the concerned public.
+The University of Washington is required by law to provide hazing prevention education on the signs and dangers of hazing as well as the institution’s prohibition on hazing to students, faculty, and staff.
 In alignment with this requirement, the UW has developed several initiatives designed to provide hazing prevention education.

 Parents and Community Members